 - No visitors are permitted, with the exception of a few situations

 - Staff must attest to being symptom free every day

 - Special units for COVID patients (e.g, plexiglass or other protective features); or the department may be working under a special infection control plan or procedure

 - Designated elevators for COVID-19 positive outpatients

 - Expanded cleaning protocols throughout the hospital

 Can I get my care without going into MGfC?

 Yes, depending on your child's personal needs and preferences, they might be able to have a virtual visit.
 Virtual visits are held through your phone, electronic device or computer and allow you and your child to see and talk to the doctor face-to-face.
 Or you may have the option to go to one of our community-based network sites.
 Together with you and your family, we will determine what is best for your child's specific situation and needs.

 No. Although you might be tempted to delay some necessary, standard care, please don’t.
 Your child's condition could worsen, or they may need more aggressive treatments or procedures if you wait.

 Medical emergencies are the same as before the COVID-19 pandemic.
-If you have an emergency, you should come to the MGHfC Pediatric Emergency Department.
+If you have an emergency, you should come to the MGfC Pediatric Emergency Department.